 The power and strength of the therapists and my fellow addicts in rehab and AA helped me rebuild my life and face the stress that fueled my addiction.
-The feelings of comfort and ease I got from drinking were replaced with healthy habits like taking care of myself, reading good books, expanding my sober social network, and meditating.
+I replaced the feelings of comfort and ease I got from drinking with healthy habits, like taking care of myself, reading good books, expanding my sober social network, and meditating.
 I’ve always been a ‘giver,’ and often gave so much of myself to others that I had nothing left for me.
 Now, I accept my limitations and recognize my boundaries–I know they are non-negotiable.
 My boss, who is amazing, lets me work at a pace I can handle without going overboard.

 A Spiritual Awakening